William B. Munro: Name removal at Caltech

-Munro was an advocate for eugenics, a now-discredited theory that aimed to improve the genetic quality of the human population through selective breeding and sterilization.
+Munro was an advocate for eugenics, a theory that aimed to improve the genetic quality of the human population through selective breeding and sterilization.
 Munro argued that the "superior" races should have more children and the "inferior" races should have fewer children, and he supported laws that allowed for involuntary sterilization.

 While Munro's legacy is complicated by his support of eugenics, he also made contributions to the field of political science.
 He authored several books and articles on political theory, international relations, and American government, and he served as president of the American Political Science Association in 1940.

+His name is still used by Stanford University as an endowed position for political professorship, with three professors holding the position as of 2023.